Local tropicalizations of splice type surface singularities: Introduction

-In 2002, Neumann and Wahl~\cite{NW 02} extended this family of complete intersections by defining splice type surface singularities associated to splice diagrams whose weights satisfy a special arithmetic property called the \emph{semigroup condition}.
+In 2002, Neumann and Wahl~\cite{NW 02} extended this family of complete intersections by defining \emph{splice type surface singularities} associated to splice diagrams whose weights satisfy a special arithmetic property called the \emph{semigroup condition}.
 These singularities are defined by explicit splice type systems of convergent power series near the origin, whose coefficients satisfy generalizations of Hamm's maximal minors conditions.
-Splice type surface singularities (and the related \emph{splice quotients}) have been further studied by both authors in~\cite{NW 05bis, NW 05, NW 10}, and by N\'emethi, Okuma and Pedersen~\cite{N 12, NO 08, NO 09, O 06, O 08, O 10, O 15, P 11, P 18}.
-For more details, we refer the reader to the surveys~\cite{N 07, O 12, W 06}.
+Splice type surface singularities and the related class of \emph{splice quotients} (determined by diagrams subject to an additional congruence condition) have been further studied by both authors in~\cite{NW 05bis, NW 05, NW 10}, and by Lamberson, N\'emethi, Okuma and Pedersen in~\cite{L 09, N 12, NO 08, NO 09, O 06, O 08, O 10, O 15, P 11, P 18}.
+For more details, we refer the reader to the surveys~\cite{N 07, O 12, W 06, W 22}.

-The present paper uses tropical geometry techniques to study splice type systems with $n$ leaves associated to splice diagrams satisfying the edge determinant and the semigroup conditions.
+The present paper uses tropical geometry techniques to study splice type systems with $n$ leaves associated to splice diagrams satisfying the edge determinant and semigroup conditions.
 Our first main result recovers and strengthens a central theorem from~\cite{NW 05bis} (see~\autoref{thm:spliceicis}).
 More precisely:

-\begin{theorem} Splice type surface singularities are Newton non-degenerate isolated complete intersections not contained in any coordinate subspace of the corresponding ambient space $\CC^n$. \end{theorem}
+\begin{theorem} Splice type systems are Newton non-degenerate complete intersection systems of equations.
+The associated splice type singularities are isolated, irreducible and not contained in any coordinate subspace of the corresponding ambient space $\CC^n$. \end{theorem}

+This statement plays a major role in the proof of the Neumann-Wahl Milnor fiber conjecture for splice type singularities with integral homology sphere links~\cite{NW 05} obtained by the present authors.
+For an overview of this proof, we refer the reader to~\cite{CPPS 22}.
+Motivated by \autoref{thm:main1}, we formulate \autoref{ques:minNNDemb}.